Industry Report — April 2026

 FDA 21 CFR Part 11: Electronic Records Requirements

+21 CFR Part 11 governs electronic records and electronic signatures in FDA-regulated environments.
 For F&B manufacturers using electronic batch records, electronic QMS, or automated CCP monitoring, Part 11 compliance is a legal requirement.
-The regulation specifies what the systems themselves must implement.

 Requirement What Your Systems Must Do